MPhil in Latin American Studies

 Course requirements

 Students who want to present themselves for examination in Trinity must write at least two 2,000-word essays.
-The first essay must be submitted by the end of week 5 and the second essay by the end of week 8.
+The first essay must be submitted by 9 am Monday of Week 5 and the second essay must be submitted by 9 am Monday of Week 9.
 The essays should be based on past exam paper questions or on a question set in consultation with the course provider.
 Students are free in the choice of the topic and should present a theoretically guided and empirically-sound systematic analysis.
 Essays form part of the overall assessment of the student’s progress but do not count towards the final mark for the course.

 Course assessment